 Surely our responsibility is to do everything within our power to create a planet that provides a home not just for us, but for all life on earth.

-This consideration of big picture impact is essential for successful leaders.
+This consideration of the "big picture" impact is essential for successful leaders.
 They see the effects of all their actions, in terms of the short and long term.

 5. Emma Watson

 Honestly, is there anyone who doesn’t love Emma Watson?
-Like Reese Witherspoon, you probably know her as a glowing film actress – Hermione Granger is etched into our hearts forever.
+Like Reese Witherspoon, you probably know her as a film actress – Hermione Granger is forever etched into the hearts of Harry Potter fans around the world.
 But Watson has gone far beyond films these days, making the most of her fame and admirability to use it for a much greater good.

-In 2014, she was appointed the UN Women Goodwill Ambassador, with the goal to empower young women.
+In 2014, she was appointed the UN Women Goodwill Ambassador, with the goal of empowering young women.
 She also became an advocate for the UN’s HeForShe Campaign to promote gender equality.

 Called the “Voice of a Generation,” people admire Watson’s grace, intelligence, and resolve with which she carries herself, and she’s making a big difference in today’s gender equality issues.